ryanmurakami/node-101-spring-2016/homework_1/Nixon/README.md

 - Make a pull request to the class repository

 ### Tasks
-Your Name: Shashank Agarwal
+Your Name:  Chris Nixon
-Your Favorite Color: Depends
+Your Favorite Color:  Orange
-Your Favorite Food: Indian
+Your Favorite Food: Pizza